giantswarm/example-opensource-repo/docs/README.md

 We provide product-specific documentation inside the repository of the product, using a top-level directory named `docs`.

-The content within this directory is intended primarily for reading on the `giantswarm.io` website.
-To enable useful rendering in that context, please adhere to the following guidelines.
+The content within this directory is intended primarily for reading on the `giantswarm.io` website, while also being accessible directly on `github.com`.
+To enable useful rendering in both contexts, please adhere to the following guidelines.

 ## Markdown content